unitycatalog/unitycatalog/docker/README.md

-# Unity Catalog Dockerised Environment
+# Unity Catalog Dockerized Environment

-This project provides a Dockerised environment for running Unity Catalog.
+This project provides a Dockerized environment for running Unity Catalog.
 It includes everything needed to set up and interact with the catalog for testing purposes.

 ## Prerequisites